-Titanium dioxide is widely used in the food industry as the colourant E171.
+Titanium dioxide as the food colourant E171

 Is E171 safe to eat?